History Civil War: Secret Missions: Gameplay

 This game takes the player through secret missions that took place on both sides of the war.
 The player has to battle enemy forces and protect his fellow soldiers.
 Melee is a large part of the game, as it was in the prequel.
 Reload times vary from weapon to weapon, with muskets taking a long time to reload, and repeating rifles taking a relatively short time.

 Missions include being a part of a secret sniper mission at the Battle of Gettysburg, conducting a covert train raid on the B&O Railroad, sabotage artillery outposts during the Battle of Lewisburg, etc. Players get to use a variety of weaponry from the era – such as repeating rifles, grenades, sabers, artillery, and shotguns.

 The game features intense, tactical combat.
 It is based on authentic Civil War combat methods, artillery barrages, urban assaults, sniping, and stealth.
 Set charges, place explosives, sabotage enemy strongholds, and destroy enemy buildings to complete objectives.

 Each level begins with a short History Chanel documentary video, which describes the historical events depicted and their significance in the Civil War.
 Players encounter bonus objectives from mission to mission such as saving P.O.W.s and destroying crates.
 Players can ignore or accept these bonus objectives.

+Development

+A short story entitled "The Partisans", which detailed the background of one of the protagonists of the game named Edward Hogger, was bundled and released with Xbox 360 copies of the game.
+The story was written by writer Mark Danilo.

 Reception

 The game received mixed reviews from critics.
 IGN praised the graphics but panned the length of the game.
 GameRankings criticizes the small glitches, but praised the game in portraying "something to skip WWII shooters".

-Many critics did however noted the game to be one of the best of its genre, noting how special it was due to its unique setting.
-GameFaqs included the game on its list "Top 10 American Civil War Games".
+Many critics did however note the game as one of the best of its genre, noting how special it was due to its unique setting.
 Daniel Martinez from The Gamer listed it at #5 in his "10 Games Based On The American Civil War", praising its accuracy of the time period and its uniqueness.

+Video game researcher John A. Bargamento considered it an influential title in first-person shooters, citing it as an inspiration behind the post-2010 influx of unique historical shooters that take place in other time periods besides World War II.
+These include games such as Darkest of Days, Call of Duty: Black Ops, Betrayer, Verdun, and another Civil War game entitled War of Rights.